matplotlib/governance/governance.md

 remainder of the 2 years.

-Each class can fluctuate between 2 and 3 members so long as the total council size (including the LD) is between 5 and 7.
+Each class can fluctuate between 2 and 3 members so long as the total council size (including the PL) is between 5 and 7.
 If a class gets too small, an additional member must be recruited.

 All former Council members can be considered for membership again at any time in